At Adversity Games I have some guiding principles for all of my games.

 - The decisions that players need to make have a significant impact

-- The outcome of decisions is about good judgement, not luck or blind guesses
+- The outcome of decisions is about good judgement, not blind guesses

 - The players interact with each other in significant ways